• Pricing

 Use this tab to upload files accompanying your code.

-🚨 Files are not deleted after an HTML section was removed
+🚨 Files are not deleted after an HTML section is removed.

-🚨 All files are available for all pages of your site
+🚨 All files are available on all pages of the site.

 Enable image optimization option affects the way file paths are listed.
 If this option is turned on, then the links to optimized images are generated (their settings depend on the setup in the Settings → Speed Optimization.